Families and Children Expert Panel project

 - supporting organisations to trial and evaluate new approaches, particularly in prevention and early intervention; and

-It is expected that Families and Children service providers will use their allocated funding to purchase assistance in respect of program planning, program implementation and/or program evaluation and outcomes measurement.
+Families and Children service providers can use their allocated funding to purchase assistance in respect of program planning, program implementation and/or program evaluation and outcomes measurement.

 Nb.
 The Department has no involvement in these contractual arrangements.